Pierlab/weave-of-war/README.md

 - If you encounter `Unexpected "class_name" here` parse errors, declare the `class_name` **before** the `extends` line.
 The core systems and autoloads (for example `scripts/core/event_bus.gd`) now follow this order for compatibility with older editor builds that still read the project.
 - Treating warnings as errors is intentional.
-To avoid the `class_name`/autoload conflict introduced in Godot 4.5, autoload scripts now declare distinct `class_name` identifiers (for example `EventBusAutoload`, `DataLoaderAutoload`).
-Follow that naming pattern for any new autoload services to keep the parser clean without suppressing warnings.
+Godot 4.5+ flags autoloads whose `class_name` matches the singleton name; we suppress that warning explicitly with `@warning_ignore("class_name_hides_autoload")` so the runtime globals stay aligned with their class identifiers (`EventBusAutoload`, `DataLoaderAutoload`, etc.).
+Mirror that pattern when you add new autoloads so the parser remains noise-free without renaming the singletons.
 - When you pull structured data from dictionaries (doctrines, orders, etc.), provide explicit type hints instead of relying on
   `:=` inference.
 Godot 4.5 infers such values as `Variant`, which now triggers blocking parse errors.
 Inspect `scripts/core/data_loader.gd`, `scripts/systems/elan_system.gd`, and `scripts/ui/hud_manager.gd` for the preferred explicit